-Even so, it would be a development that must satisfy higher Transport Category certification standards before entering service, involving significantly more work, time and thus cost.
-It thus needs the Commuter Category types to be developed first in order to increase LBA’s and associated operating teams ability, as well as to first develop international infrastructure needed for service entry; necessary to mitigate risk, avoid wasting time, and to minimise cost.
+Even so, it would be a development that must satisfy higher Transport Category certification standards before entering service, not put into law yet but that will involve significantly more work, time and thus cost.
+It thus needs the Commuter Category types to be developed first, in order to increase LSL’s and associated operating teams ability, as well as to developing the international infrastructure needed for service entry; necessary to mitigate risk, avoid wasting time, and to minimise cost.

-The certification standards are equivalent to those for large nonbuoyant aircraft, but probably will need regulatory specifications that better suit LBA’s omnidirectional types, which operate in simpler ways similar to rotund powered dirigible balloons.
-The LS-L100’s development thus not only needs an experienced and knowledgeable engineering/design team in a fully established aircraft approved organisation with operational facilities capable of undertaking the test programme but also needs the regulatory, political, business and infrastructure issues to be settled first.
+The certification standards are equivalent to those for large non-BA but probably will need regulatory specifications that better suit LSL’s omnidirectional types, which operate in simpler ways similar to rotund powered dirigible balloons.
+The LS-L100D’s development thus not only needs an experienced and knowledgeable engineering/design team in a fully established aircraft approved organisation with operational facilities capable of undertaking the test programme but also needs the regulatory, political, business and infrastructure issues to be settled first.

 It thus was a bigger project, but doable – proven by: